Ping Tom Memorial Park

 Ping Tom Memorial Park is a 17.24 acre public urban park in Chicago's Chinatown neighborhood, in South Side, Chicago.
 It is part of the Chicago Park District (CPD).
+The park was dedicated in honor of Ping Tom (1935–1995), a leading Chinatown businessman and civic leader, on October 2, 1999.

-Located on the south bank of the Chicago River, the park is divided into three sections by a Santa Fe rail track and 18th Street.
+Located on the south bank of the Chicago River, the park is divided into three sections by defunct Santa Fe rail track and 18th Street.
 It was designed by Ernest C. Wong of Site Design Group and features a pagoda-style pavilion, bamboo gardens, and a playground.
-The park is named in honor of prominent Chinatown businessman and civic leader Ping Tom; a bronze bust of Tom is installed near the park's pavilion.
+A bronze bust of Ping Tom is installed near the park's pavilion.
 Phase I was completed in 1999, and Phase II was completed in 2011.
 The fieldhouse was completed in 2013.

 Overview

 In 1962, the construction preparations for the Dan Ryan Expressway demolished the only two parks in the Chinatown area (Hardin Square and Stanford Park).
 Sun Yat-sen Playlot Park, a small, 1/3 acre park, was created in the mid-1970s; however, the community wanted a larger open park space.

 The Chinese American Development Corporation, a private real estate firm formed by Ping Tom then purchased a former 32 acre rail yard in 1989.
 After construction of Chinatown Square began on this property, the CPD purchased approximately 6 acre of unused land along the Chicago River in 1991, along with an additional 6 acre that extended along the river north of 18th Street.

 The southern-half of the area then underwent significant renovation, as the retaining wall along the river was repaired and an at-grade rail crossing was installed at the park's western boundary.
 Construction then began in 1998 and concluded in fall 1999 at a total cost of $5 million.
 The park was officially opened on October 2, 1999.

 In 2002, the Chicago Park District acquired an additional 5 acre immediately east of the park's then-undeveloped northern half.
 The second stage of development, covering 11 acre north of 18th Street was completed in 2011, and included the area's shoreline and access points.
 In September 2009, a $10 million budget was approved to start development on the 6 acre area along the Chicago River.
 The boathouse was opened on June 9, 2013, while the field house was opened later that year on October 14, 2013.